christianjianelli/yaai/docs/ollama/function_calling.md

 ## Overview

 Ollama function calling enables LLMs to interact with external functions by describing them in a machine-readable format.
 In the ABAP AI context, this means exposing ABAP class methods as callable functions.
-The ABAP AI framework serializes method signatures and parameters, allowing the LLM to understand available methods and their expected inputs and outputs.
+The ABAP AI framework serializes method signatures and parameters, allowing the LLM to understand available methods and their expected inputs.

 Supported parameter types:
 - Scalar types (e.g., `STRING`, `INT4`, `P`, `D`, `C`, ...)